romatowskak/angular-car-shop/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.0.6.

+## Environment installation
+You need to have Node.js and npm installed on your PC/Mac.

+Then just run npm install in the project's root.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.